Why we’ve created these Immersions

 • Complementary practices – self-care, Ayurveda, nutrition

-Who are these immersions for?
+Who are these Yoga Immersions for?

 • Dedicated practitioners who would like to have the opportunity to deepen their practice